tunks/scala-scratchpad/category-theory/README.md

 }
 ```

-Example: the function `add3` takes three integers that might be null, which Scala interprets as zero, and sums them
+Example: the function `add3` takes three integers that might be null, which Scala interprets as zero, and sums them.

 ```scala
 implicit def optionApplicative[A](a: A) = new OptionApplicative(a)